Dumbbell Lateral Lunge

 Breathing

-Inhale as you descend into the lunge, brace the core, and forcefully exhale as you push back to the starting position.
+Inhale as you lower into the lunge; exhale as you drive back to standing.
+Brace core throughout.

 Tempo